euranova/calibrate_to_interpret/README.md

 Note : this folder contains the dirichlet_python library  !

-To cite our work
+To cite our work :
-ref :
 ```
 @InProceedings{10.1007/978-3-031-26387-3_21,
 author="Scafarto, Gregory